Aspide

 Aspide, named for the asp, is an Italian medium range air-to-air and surface-to-air missile produced by Selenia and its successors, Alenia Aeronautica and MBDA that was developed in the 1970s to replace license built AIM-7 Sparrows then in use on Italian Air Force F-104S Starfighter interceptors.
 It is similar in appearance to the Sparrow, with original versions sharing an airframe with the type and all using a similar semi-active radar homing seeker.
-This similarity in appearance combined with Selenia's license production of Sparrows has to lead non-Italian press frequently referring to the missile as a Sparrow variant.
+This similarity in appearance combined with Selenia's license production of Sparrows has led to non-Italian press frequently referring to the missile as a Sparrow variant.

-Compared to Sparrow, Aspide features an inverse monopulse seeker that is far more accurate and much less susceptible to ECM than the original continuous-wave version.
+Compared to Sparrow, Aspide features an inverse monopulse seeker that is far more accurate and much less susceptible to ECM.
 Aspide also features new electronics, a new warhead, and a new, more powerful engine.
 Closed-loop hydraulics were also substituted for Sparrow's open-loop type, which gave Aspide better downrange maneuverability.
 Surface to air versions of the missile further altered this, replacing the original triangular wings with a newly designed cropped delta version in order to reduce the size of launch canisters.

 A similar design is the UK's Skyflash, which entered service about the same time.
 The US's own Sparrow fleet also added an inverse monopulse seeker with AIM-7M in 1982.